Small Loan Companies

 The requirements listed in the “Electronic Media Requirements” document on the “Forms and Applications” page of this website provide guidance to all licensees under the New Mexico Small Loan Act of 1955 operating electronic media sites.
 This includes all websites, social media pages, and mobile apps.

 In accordance with the provisions of the New Mexico Small Loan Act of 1955 (§ 58-15-10.1 NMSA 1978), all small loan licensees must complete and submit this information annually to the FID no later than April 15.
-Please note that the data set reporting requirement for loans made in calendar year 2020 and beyond corresponds to the expanded data set in terms of small loan reporting and disclosure changes that went into effect on January 1, 2020.
-Please see the 2020 HB 150 and 2022 HB 132 Regulatory Alerts on this website for additional details.
 NOTE: Any licensee that did not originate a single loan in any given calendar year is required to submit a letter on company letterhead and the Completion Signature Form certifying that no loans were originated within that calendar year.